javiersevball/renton/README.md

 This application uses HTTP Digest in the authentication process, applying a hash function to the password before sending it over the network.

-However, the rest of information is sended as a plain text, so its highly recommendable to use HTTPS (TLS/SSL in transport layer) if its possible.
+However, the rest of information is sent as a plain text, so its highly recommendable to use HTTPS (TLS/SSL in transport layer) if its possible.
 Using HTTPS, HTTP Digest can be replaced by HTTP Basic Authentication.